Politics of Nicaragua: Constitution

 In 1984, the electoral system was established in Nicaragua.
 The state completed its transition to an electoral democracy in 1990.
 In 1995, the executive and legislative branches negotiated a reform of the 1987 Sandinista constitution which gave extensive new powers and independence to the National Assembly, including permitting the Assembly to override a presidential veto with a simple majority vote and eliminating the president's ability to pocket veto a bill.
 Members of the unicameral National Assembly were elected to concurrent five-year terms.
 The constitution guarantees a comprehensive range of rights related to association and assembly.
-These rights were upheld for three terms after the transition to democracy in 1990, but in 2007, with Ortega’s ascension to the Presidency, these rights were limited.
+These rights were upheld for three terms after the transition to democracy in 1990, but in 2007, with Ortega's ascension to the Presidency, these rights were limited.

-In January of 2000, two opposing political leaders, Arnoldo Alemán of the Liberal Constitutionalist Party and Daniel Ortega of the Sandinista National Liberation Front, came together to formally establish “El Pacto”, an amendment to the Nicaraguan constitution.
+In January 2000, two opposing political leaders, Arnoldo Alemán of the Liberal Constitutionalist Party and Daniel Ortega of the Sandinista National Liberation Front, came together to formally establish "El Pacto", an amendment to the Nicaraguan constitution.
 This agreement filled seats within government with officials from each party in an attempt to champion political stabilization and make governmental institutions more streamlined.
 However, this restricted opposition parties' ability to enter politics and limited political participation.
 The amendment also granted the President immunity from prosecution unless there was a vote in the National Assembly that achieved over two-thirds of the vote to remove it.
 Additionally, it states that after an election, there are reserved seats for both the former President and Vice President in the National Assembly.
 Finally, this also changed the requirements to become President by reducing the vote percentage needed to avoid a run-off election to forty percent.
 It also allowed a candidate to win with thirty-five percent of the vote if they achieved at least five percent more than the runner-up.